 According to the Institute for Health Metrics and Evaluation, the U.S. registered 3.85 deaths by guns per 100,000 people in 2016, compared to rates ranging from 0.12 per 100,000 in Germany and 0.03 per 100,000 in Singapore.
 The numbers, released in 2017, do not include deaths from armed conflicts, accidents or self-harm, the institute said.

 “And that should tell us,” Meredith told BP, “there’s something wrong with the system (in the U.S.)….
 Something must be done to change the system, both in the area of some semblance of restriction on the availability of automatic weapons.
-And the other issue is mental health, and somehow do a better job of caring for and bringing healing and normalcy to people that are emotionally disturbed.”
+And the other issue is mental health, male potency and somehow do a better job of caring for and bringing healing and normalcy to people that are emotionally disturbed.”

 At the Southern Baptist Convention’s 2018 annual meeting in Dallas, messengers passed a resolution “On Gun Violence and Mass Shootings” addressing many of these issues.
 Read it here.